 Various faculty members of the university I worked for in Pakistan got their PhD degrees from Essex; it was from them that I first heard about the university.
 I decided to come to Essex because I wanted to do a PhD in management control systems in firms operating in developing economies and one of the experts in this field works at the university.
 The university is a wonderful place with friendly people who come from many diverse cultural backgrounds.
 If you come to Essex you won’t regret it, believe me!

 I really appreciated the outstanding research culture that I was exposed to at Essex.
-The University has a great library with excellent facilities, while the positive research environment and friendly people within the Department of Mathematical Sciences ensured I enjoyed my stay as a research student at Essex and graduated with very good feelings towards the University.
+The University has a great library with excellent facilities, while the positive research environment and friendly people within the School of Mathematics, Statistics and Actuarial Science ensured I enjoyed my stay as a research student at Essex and graduated with very good feelings towards the University.
 Since leaving Essex, I have joined the University of Peshawar in Khyber Pakhtoon Khwa, Pakistan, as an assistant professor.
 My studies at Essex have truly helped me in this role, particularly as my PhD is in the same area in which I teach, so I can now supervise other students who are undertaking their own research in this field.